amyles/coherence-workshop-handson/coherence-workshop-handson.md

 $ kubectl config use-context lhr
 ```

-Create  new namespace to isolate the resources that are part of our lab, in the cloud shell terminal issue the command:
+Create a new Kubernetes namespace to isolate the resources that are part of our lab, in the cloud shell terminal issue the command:

 ```
 $ kubectl create namespace coherence-demo-ns
 ```

 Then add the Coherence Operator helm chart repo to the local, pre-installed helm utility.
+Helm is a package manager for Kubernetes analogous to yum for Oracle Linux, the packages are contained in charts.
+This command will make the Coherence operator's chart available locally:

 ```
 $ helm repo add coherence https://oracle.github.io/coherence-operator/charts